-The procedures for student drop-off in the morning and pick-up in the afternoon is the same as last year.
+The procedures for student drop-off in the morning and pick-up in the afternoon have not changed.
 Buses use the Main Entrance at the front of the school on Stadium Drive; parent drop-off/pick-up will be by the cafeteria/auditorium entrance on Rock Spring Road.
 The Stadium Drive Main Entrance parking area (front of school) will be closed to traffic daily before 7:20 and after 1:30.
 Please refer to the maps on the next page for routes of travel for parents and students.
-Note that the Town of Wake Forest has indicated there will continue to be lane closures between 8:30 and 1:30 daily; parents and students should expect traffic delays around the school during those times.
+This video helps to explain the traffic flow.